 networking hardware and software are required to use SCI (see

-Formerly NDB Cluster was in-memory only.
-MySQL 5.1 and later also provide the ability to store NDB Cluster on disk.
-(Note that we have no plans to backport this capability to previous releases.)
-See Section 7.13, “NDB Cluster Disk Data Tables”, for more information.
+NDB Cluster was originally implemented as in-memory only, but all versions currently available also provide the ability to store NDB Cluster on disk.
+See Section 6.11, “NDB Cluster Disk Data Tables”, for more information.

 NDB tables, you can use the

 following formula for obtaining a rough estimate of how much RAM

 is needed for each data node in the cluster:

 (SizeofDatabase × NumberOfReplicas × 1.1 ) / NumberOfDataNodes

 To calculate the memory requirements more exactly requires determining, for each table in the cluster database, the storage space required per row (see Data Type Storage Requirements, for details), and multiplying this by the number of rows.
 You must also remember to account for any column indexes as follows:

 Each primary key or hash index created for an

 NDBCLUSTERtable requires 21−25 bytes per record.
 These indexes use

 Each ordered index requires 10 bytes storage per record, using